Big Game (2014 film): Plot

 Discovering that the river leads to the lake where Air Force One crashed, Moore and Oskari swim inside the plane to wait for rescue.
-Hazar attacks them, sets a time bomb, and orders to kill the President rather than torture him for later execution.
-Moore kills Hazar before he and Oskari escape Air Force One via the ejector seats.
+Hazar attacks them, sets a time bomb, and receives orders to kill the President rather than torture him for later execution.
+Moore kills Hazar before he and Oskari escape Air Force One using the ejector seats.
 Oskari shoots Morris with an arrow as the former bodyguard leans out of a helicopter to kill them.
-The arrow fails to penetrate the protective padding on Morris's chest, dislodging the shrapnel inside him to impale his heart.
-As Morris plummets, Air Force One explodes itself, destroying his helicopter and sending Moore and Oskari flying all the way back to the camp where the Navy SEAL team simultaneously arrives to search for Moore.
-With his acting as Oskari's 'prize', Moore assures Oskari's father that his son is the bravest man he has ever met.
+The arrow fails to penetrate the protective padding on Morris's chest, but the impact still kills Morris by driving the shrapnel into his heart.
+As Morris plummets, Air Force One itself explodes, destroying his helicopter, and sending Moore and Oskari flying all the way back to the camp where a Navy SEAL team simultaneously arrives to search for Moore.
+For his actions as Oskari's "prize", Moore assures Oskari's father, Tapio, that his son is the bravest man he has ever met.
 Oskari receives the Medal of Honor for saving Moore's life.

-During a private discussion in the bathroom at the Pentagon, the Vice President and Herbert discover that Hazar was originally a CIA operative.
-His plan would have the President killed to inspire a new war on terror, but with his survival Moore becomes a hero instead.
-To ensure that nothing can be traced back to them, Herbert kills the Vice President by shoving him back against the sink.
+During a private discussion in the bathroom at the Pentagon between the Vice President and Herbert, they learn that Hazar was originally a CIA operative.
+Their plan would have had the President killed to inspire a new war on terror, but with his survival, Moore becomes a hero instead, and the Vice President loses his attempt to become President.
+To ensure nothing can be traced back to them, Herbert kills the Vice President.